AditiShah-data/Data-cleaning-python-AI/README.md

 - For remaining, i left them untouched as i did not have much data a or a column relating with them to fill null values.
 - Then, for business recommendation from the data, i made some graphs using AI.

+### Graphs
+#### -> Location, items and total revenue:
+This graph shows which item generate more revenue and during in-store or takeaway.
+Which basically means that, which product generates more revenue and customers buying that product usually prefers either in-store or takeaway.

 ---

 ## What I learnt?